-Oakland Trails is an all-volunteer, nonprofit organization.
-Our mission is to promote, maintain, and enhance Oakland’s wildland parks and trails.
+Oakland Trails is an all-volunteer organization dedicated to promoting, maintaining, and enhancing the City of Oakland’s wildland parks and trails.

 Please explore our site, and don’t hesitate to contact us if you have any questions, comments, or just need some trail advice.

 Executive Director & Founder

 TRAILHEAD is a documentary film project of OaklandTrails.org